 Although the majority of commuting trips in the town are by private automobile, West New York is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the West New York area by reducing both traffic and air pollution.

-The education level of West New York citizens is a little higher than the average for US cities and towns: 24.28% of adults in West New York have at least a bachelor's degree.
+The percentage of people in West New York who are college-educated is somewhat higher than the average US community of 21.84%: 25.90% of adults in West New York have at least a bachelor's degree.

 The most common language spoken in West New York is Spanish.
-Other important languages spoken here include English and Other Asian languages.
+Other important languages spoken here include English and Indic languages.